 On February 11, 2019 (the "Perceptive Closing Date"), we and all of our subsidiaries entered into a Credit Agreement and Guaranty (the "Perceptive Credit Agreement") with Perceptive Credit Holdings II, LP, as the lender and administrative agent ("Perceptive").
-The Perceptive Credit Agreement, as amended, provides for a senior secured term loan facility in a principal amount of \$100.0 million (the "Perceptive Credit Facility"), comprised of (i) a term loan made on the Perceptive Closing Date in the principal amount of \$45.0 million, as evidenced by the Company's issuance of a promissory note (the "Perceptive Tranche I Note") in favor of Perceptive on the Perceptive Closing Date (the "Perceptive Tranche I Loan"), (ii) a term loan in the principal amount of \$27.5 million (the "Perceptive Tranche II Loan") evidenced by the Company's issuance of a promissory note (the "Perceptive on May 3, 2019, (iii) a term loan in the principal amount of \$12.5 million evidenced by the Company's issuance of a promissory note (the "Perceptive Tranche III Note") in favor of Perceptive on March 20, 2020 (the "Perceptive Tranche III Loan"); and (iv) a term loan in the principal amount of \$15 million evidenced by our issuance of a promissory note in favor of Perceptive Tranche III Loan"); and (iv) a term loan in the principal amount of \$15 million evidenced by our issuance of a promissory note in favor of Perceptive Tranche III Loan"); and (iv) a term loan in the principal amount of \$15 million evidenced by our issuance of a promissory note in favor of Perceptive Tranche III Loan").
-The Perceptive Tranche II Loan, the Perceptive Tranche II Loan and the Perceptive Tranche III Loan, the "Perceptive Tranche III Loan is the result of an amendment to the Perceptive Credit Agreement that the Company and Perceptive end on May 3, 2019 (the "First Perceptive Amendment"), and the Perceptive Tranche III Loan became available to the Company upon the approval of BIVIGAM on May 9, 2019.
-The Perceptive Amendment"), and the Perceptive Credit Facility t
+The Perceptive Credit Agreement, as amended, provides for a senior secured term loan facility in a principal amount of \$100.0 million (the "Perceptive Credit Facility"), comprised of (i) a term loan made on the Perceptive Closing Date in the principal amount of \$45.0 million, as evidenced by the Company's issuance of a promissory note (the "Perceptive Tranche I Note") in favor of Perceptive on the Perceptive Closing Date (the "Perceptive Tranche I Loan"), (ii) a term loan in the principal amount of \$27.5 million (the "Perceptive Tranche II Loan") evidenced by the Company's issuance of a promissory note (the "Perceptive Tranche III Note") in favor of Perceptive on March 20, 2020 (the "Perceptive Tranche III Loan"); and (iv) a term loan in the principal amount of \$15 million evidenced by our issuance of a promissory note (the "Perceptive Tranche III Note") in favor of Perceptive Tranche II Loan, and together with the Perceptive Tranche I Loan, the Perceptive Tranche II Loan and the Perceptive Tranche III Loan, the "Perceptive Loans").
+The Perceptive Tranche III Loan is the result of an amendment to the Perceptive Credit Agreement that the Company and Perceptive end May 3, 2019 (the "First Perceptive Amendment"), and the Perceptive Tranche III Loan became available to the Company upon the approval of BIVIGAM on May 9, 2019.
+The Perceptive Tranche IV Loan is the result of an amendment to the Perceptive Credit Facility to March 1, 2024 (the "Maturity Date"), subject to acceleration pursuant to the Perceptive Credit Agreement, including upon an Event of Default (as defined in the Perceptive Credit Agreement).